Robert W. Clower

 Robert Wayne Clower (February 13, 1926 – May 2, 2011) was an American economist.
-He is credited with having largely created the field of stock-flow analysis in economics and with seminal works on the micro-foundations of monetary theory and macroeconomics.
+He is credited with having largely created the field of stock-flow analysis in economics and with seminal works on the microfoundations of monetary theory and macroeconomics.

 Major contributions

 Clower is credited with having largely created the field of stock-flow analysis in economics.

 In seminal papers that advanced strong methodological positions and set an agenda for subsequent research, Clower formalized and reformulated: